probcomp/Gen.clj/DESIGN.md

 - [ ] implement George's change to the choicemap interface, so `get_value` and
       `has_value` work on anything as a default.

+- [ ] put the map-vs-Call distinction back into the dynamic trace, so I can have nested addresses.